SCL-Project/SCL_Oracle/Sender Tools/README.md

 ### {api-filename}.py

 This file is used to to make an api call.
 The file is located at `Sender Tools/sender/api`.
+There is a template file you can use, as well as an example API file that connects to the random.org-API.

 ## Contributing